vendor-mtk-sources/Amazon-Fire_HD8_12th_Gen/README.txt

 THE BUILD MATERIALS INCLUDING, BUT NOT LIMITED TO, DIRECT, INDIRECT, INCIDENTAL, PUNITIVE, AND CONSEQUENTIAL DAMAGES.

 BUILDING THE KERNEL
 -------------------
-You will need the files platform.tar and build_kernel.tar.gz (or build.tar.gz) from the tarball to build the kernel.

 1. You may need to install prerequisite libraries.
 On a Debian-based system: